eyadayman12/Data-Science-and-Machine-Learning-Projects/README.md

 Build a Machine Learning System that can predict whether a person has diabetes or not <br><br><br>

 3 - Fake news Prediction:<br><br>
-Build a Machine Learning System that predict wether a news is fake or real in this case we are going to deal with textual data not numerical data
+Develop a machine learning program to identify when an article might be fake news in this case we are going to deal with textual data not numerical data<br><br><br>

+4 - Loan Prediction:<br><br>
+Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers, we are going to build a loan status prediction system that can predict whether a person is eligible for a loan or not.